cagridemirtash/cagridemirtash/README.md

 He is a computer engineer who wants to handle project by side and learn quickly.
 Also, interested in cats and techs.

 * 🌍  I'm based in Turkey
-* 🧠  I'm learning Microservices which are coding by .NET Core and Java.
+* 🧠  I'm learning Blockchain projects which are basis on Chain Network.
 Also, Learning Typescript.
 * 🤝  I'm open to collaborating on Blockchain, Backend and Network.
 * ⚡  I am a hyperman who is passionate about dreams.